hmeretti/grid-world/readme.md

 from Richard S. Sutton and Andrew G. Barto(which is awsome).

 For a quick overview of the problem and notation I recommend checking the [intro notebook](https://github.com/hmeretti/grid-world/blob/main/intro.ipynb) on the root folder of this project.
+Some interesting notebooks about the maze problem can be found [here](https://github.com/hmeretti/grid-world/tree/main/notebooks/exploring_agents); and [here](https://github.com/hmeretti/grid-world/tree/main/notebooks/tag) you will find notebooks about the tag game.

 ## Structure